podium-lib/proxy/README.md

 Metod for processing a incoming HTTP request.
 Matches the request against the registered routing targets and proxies the request if a match is found.

 Returns a promise.
+When resolving the passed in [HttpIncoming] object will be returned.

-If the inbound request matches a proxy endpoint the returned Promise will resolve with `undefined`.
-If the inbound request does not match a proxy endpoint the returned promise will resolve with the passed in [HttpIncoming] object.
+If the inbound request matches a proxy endpoint and a proxy request was successfully performed, the `.proxy` property on the returned [HttpIncoming] object will be `true`.
+If the inbound request did not yeld a proxy request, the `.proxy` property on the returned [HttpIncoming]  object will be `false`.

 The method takes the following arguments: